Who Visits the Ouray Inn?

 Is the Ouray Inn Pet-Friendly?

 We do have 5 pet-friendly rooms, and charge a one-time fee non-refundable of $30 per pet.
-We have restrictions please call before arrival.
-Restrictions apply.
+We have breed and weight restrictions, please call before making final reservation.
+We have a more detailed dog waiver that must be signed at check in.
+We do not allow “puppy pads” to be used in any rooms and do not allow cats.

 Are the owners on-site?